June 26 to July 6, 2015

 Please note exact itinerary for tour days in Lima and Cusco may be subject to change.

 Most tour members arriving during the evening of Day 1 or early in the morning of Day 2.
 For anyone in Lima during the afternoon of Day 1, we offer an optional half-day excursion to the nearby ruins of Pachacamac for an additional charge.

 After breakfast on Day 2, we will tour the city including: the Plaza Mayor, the Government Palace, the Cathedral and Archbishop’s Palace.
 We will also enjoy a visit to a collection of Inca and Pre-Inca arts and artifacts, and tour the Larco Herrara Museum with its extensive erotic art collection.
 Our lunch and dinner will be at two of the restaurants that have put Lima on the international culinary map.

-Days 3-4: Breathe Deep: Cusco and the Sacred Valley
+Days 3-4: Breathe Deep: Cusco, the High Altitude Incan Capital

 Day 5: Footsteps of History: Hiking the Salkantay Inca Trail

 From approximately 1450 to 1530, the western coast of South America flourished under the vast Incan Empire.
 At the height of their reign, the Inca were worthy of comparison to the ancient Roman society.
 Their many achievements include superior roadways, government, and counting systems.
 Lasting roughly a century, the Inca culture was highly sophisticated, but most information about them was lost during the time of Spanish conquest.
 Today archaeologists continue to uncover some of the buried mysteries to further our knowledge of the Inca, and during our trek, we will discover more about this fascinating culture.
 The following itinerary is typical of the trek but may fluctuate based on weather conditions, campsites available and the progress of the group.